A.B./M.A. Requirements for completion in four years:

-- Two 300-level courses taken with extra work at BMC or abroad (called “flexicredit” to count toward both the B.A. and M.A.)
-AND two 500-level courses at the summer Institut d’Études françaises d’Avignon to be counted for graduate credit.
+- Two 300-level courses taken with extra work at BMC or abroad (called “flexicredit” to count toward both the A.B. and M.A.) and two 500-level courses at the summer Institut d’Études françaises d’Avignon to be counted for graduate credit.
 Students who succeed in a course during JYA at the M (=Maîtrise) level may count this as one of the two 600 or 700-level courses usually taken during Senior Year (see below).

 - Semester I:

 Senior Conference (398) and one graduate seminar (600-level);

 Usually one USW (701) for thesis research and writing in conjunction with primary and secondary reading in the student’s chosen field (for the written Master’s exam).
 (If the student is sufficiently advanced, one of these graduate seminars may be taken during the junior year.)
 The M.A. thesis is usually developed from these seminars, one of the 300-level or 500-level courses or the USW.
 The thesis should be delivered at least two weeks prior to the end of classes in April so that the student is deemed admissible to the end-of-year exams.

 To be admitted to the program, the student must first be approved by the department; if so, then she makes formal application first to the Special Cases Committee of the Undergraduate College and, once accepted, to the Graduate School of Arts and Sciences.
 She should apply during semester II of sophomore year or semester I of junior year to the Undergraduate College and, once accepted, to the Graduate School of Arts and Sciences.

 - One foreign language that coheres with the student’s field of research.
 Language skills will be tested by reading examinations administered by the department.